UCF’s Aaron Robinson injured on season-opening kickoff

-EAST HARTFORD, Conn. — UCF defensive back Aaron Robinson was injured on the opening kickoff of the Knights’ season.
+EAST HARTFORD, Conn. — UCF defensive back Aaron Robinson was injured on the opening kickoff of the Knights’ season and was taken off the field on a stretcher.

-The sophomore corner was covering the kickoff Thursday night that was returned 16 yards out of the end zone by UConn’s Keyion, Dixon.
+The sophomore transfer from Alabama was covering the kickoff Thursday night and hit UConn’s Keyion Dixon as he returned the ball 16 yards out of the end zone.

-Robinson lay motionless near the spot of the hit as his teammates kneeled nearby in prayer.
+Robinson, who appeared to collide head-first with another UCF player, lay motionless near the spot of the tackle as his teammates kneeled nearby in prayer.

-Medics worked on him for about 9 minutes, cutting away his jersey and taking the facemask off his helmet before strapping him to a stretcher.
-Robinson gave a thumbs-up sign while leaving the field, but did not appear to move his legs.
+Medics worked on him for about 9 minutes, cutting away his shoulder pads and taking the facemask off his helmet before strapping him to a stretcher.
+Robinson gave a thumbs-up sign while leaving the field.

 The play was the first for any ranked team this season.
 No. 21 UCF came into the game on a 13-game winning streak.